Semhal22/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7. Create a file
 8. Writes output of a command to a file
 9. Duplicate last line
-10. Delete all non-js files
+10. Delete all js files